 This autumn, Greening the Rubble has opened a temporary service for gardeners, including those in Red Zoned areas who will have to abandon established gardens when they relocate.
 The outdoor Plant Exchange at Barbadoes Street accepts donations of perennials, and gives away these plants to new homes.
 It’s a “bring and swap”, much like the [...]

 UPDATE: 21 to 25 Beresford Street has been the only site to suffer significant vandalism, plus bad luck – as a water supply proposed by ReNew Brighton for lawn watering was not available.
 During summer 2012-2013 the boardwalk was significantly damaged, plants were stolen and pallet seats broken-up.
 We had to make [...]

-On the corner of Peter Scoular Park, 200 Tuam Street (opposite the former City Council offices), there’s a recycled timber office made recently for Life in Vacant Spaces .
+Formerly on the corner of Peter Scoular Park, 200 Tuam Street (opposite the former City Council offices), was a recycled timber office made for Life in Vacant Spaces .
 LiVs is the latest addition to post-earthquake Christchurch transitional projects.
 It is a charity which helps link landowners and temporary users of [...]